 Capri is a walker’s paradise, full of incredible views and scenery, so here are five spectacular Capri hiking routes.
-Wear proper shoes, long socks or long pants so your legs don’t get scratched, and don’t forget a hat, sunscreen, water, and – in June through August – bug repellent.
+Wear proper shoes, and long socks or long pants so your legs don’t get scratched.
+Don’t forget to bring a hat, sunscreen, water, and bug repellent.

 Hiking Via Krupp on Capri

 The famous Via Krupp (photo above), considered to be one of the prettiest roads in the world, reopened in June 2008 after a 30 year restoration.
-To get there, start at the Piazzetta Umberto I in Capri, and follow Via Vittorio Emanuele to Via Matteoti, which then hits Via Krupp.
-Before heading down the path, consider visiting the beautiful Gardens of Augustus or the Carthusian Monastery, both right at the top of the trail.
-At the bottom, you’ll be at Marina Piccola (small marina), where you can have a drink or go for a swim.
+To get there, start at the Piazzetta Umberto I in Capri.
+Follow Via Vittorio Emanuele to Via Matteoti, which then hits Via Krupp.
+Before heading down the path, consider visiting the beautiful Gardens of Augustus or the Carthusian Monastery.
+Both can be found right at the top of the trail.
+At the bottom, you’ll be at Marina Piccola (small marina), a great place for a drink or a swim.

 Hiking to the Arco Naturale on Capri

 From the Piazzetta in the town of Capri head down Via Vittorio Emanuele to Via Camerelle, then follow Via Tragara towards the Arco Naturale (Natural Arch, photo above).
-Follow the signs, stopping at Le Grotelle restaurant for a drink or lunch, and then head down a steep hill to the gorgeous Cave of Matermania.
+Follow the signs, stopping at Le Grotelle restaurant for a drink or lunch.
+Then head down a steep hill to the gorgeous Cave of Matermania.
 From there, the path takes you down to the Punta Tragara, with incredible views of the famous Faraglioni rocks.
-This trail has lots of steps, both up and down, but the end part from Punta Tragara back to the town of Capri is an easy wander.
+Note that this trail has lots of steps, both up and down.
+But the end part from Punta Tragara back to the town of Capri is an easy wander.

 Hike to the top of Monte Solaro from Anacapri

 Monte Solaro is Capri’s highest point and as you can imagine offers spectacular views.
-Allow about 1 – 1.5 hours for the hike, or take the chairlift, which is just a 12 minute ride and which you can take up or down.
-There are a few trails up, but the easiest is from the main square in Anacapri: head towards the Villa San Michele, but before reaching the villa, take a narrow road to your right signposted “Monte Solaro”, and follow it to the top (which is visible the entire time anyway).
-Once up there, don’t rush down: you’ll have a 360 degree view of the island, so buy a drink or lunch at the top and enjoy.
+Allow about 1 – 1.5 hours for the hike, or take the chairlift.
+The lift is just 12 minutes and you can take it up or down.
+There are a few trails up, but the easiest is from the main square in Anacapri.
+Head towards the Villa San Michele, but before reaching the villa, take a narrow road to your right signposted “Monte Solaro”.
+Follow it to the top (which is visible the entire time anyway).
+Once up there, don’t rush down.
+You’ll have a 360-degree view of the island, so buy a drink or lunch at the top and enjoy.